Informed Delegation: Defining the roles of humans and technology

 The perspective of Higher Education professionals toward artificial intelligence is not one of technological aversion, but rather a highly rational framework for delegation.

-The boundary between tasks assigned to machines and those reserved for humans is clearly drawn at the distinction between process execution and meaning-making, driven by a specific set of drivers and darriers
+The boundary between tasks assigned to machines and those reserved for humans is clearly drawn at the distinction between process execution and meaning-making, driven by a specific set of drivers and barriers.

 Based on current findings, the delegation of authority is organized into three critical domains: